DamonOehlman/peerpair/README.md

 # peerpair

 The `peerpair` module is used to create two connected WebRTC `RTCPeerConnection` objects on the local machine.
+It's also useful to provide people as a tongue twister where then pretty much end up saying 'pee pee' repeatedly.

 [![NPM](https://nodei.co/npm/peerpair.png)](https://nodei.co/npm/peerpair/)